Efel22/Unreal-Engine-5.6---Blueprint-Visual-Programming-Fundamentals/README.md

 - Unreal Engine 5.6
 - No additional plugins required

 ## Getting Started

-1. Clone or download the repository.
+1. Download and extract the build folder.
+2. Navigate to `Windows/Executable` inside the extracted folder.
+3. Run the executable to launch the demo.
-2. Open the project in Unreal Engine 5.6.
-3. Press **Play** to test the demo in the editor.
+4. Alternatively, open the project in Unreal Engine 5.6 and press **Play** to test in the editor

 ---